-Iran's Khamenei backs gasoline price hike, blames 'sabotage' for unrest
+Iran's Khamenei backs fuel price hike, blames 'sabotage' for unrest

 “We condemn the attempted shutdown of the internet.
 Let them speak!”
 U.S. State Department spokeswoman Morgan Ortagus said on Twitter on Sunday.

-On the streets, protests turned violent on Saturday after riot police clashed with protesters using clubs and firing teargas to disperse them, videos on social media showed.

-The footage, some showing protesters setting fire to buildings and blocking roads, could not be verified by Reuters, along with other images on social media.

-Many shops in Tehran’s bazaar closed on Sunday, after “disruptions” by people from outside the trading center, ISNA reported, adding that businesses were expected to re-open after police reinforcements arrived.
+Many shops in Tehran’s bazaar closed on Sunday, after “disruptions” by people from outside the trading centre, ISNA reported, adding that businesses were expected to re-open after police reinforcements arrived.

 Reporting by Dubai newsroom and Parisa Hafezi; Editing by Alexander Smith